JohnyCore/B-Zone-Speedmeter/README.md

 2. Place the Lua script file into the `moonloader` folder within your GTA SA directory.
 3. Place the `.lua` file in your MoonLoader `scripts` folder.
 4. Start your SA:MP server and enjoy the real-time speedometer!

+## Notes
+- This mod is tailored specifically for **RPG.B-ZONE.RO** and may not function as intended on other servers.